Design and Characterization of a Phonon-Mediated Cryogenic Particle Detector with an eV-Scale Threshold and 100 keV-Scale Dynamic Range: Detector Operation and Experimental Setup

 \section{Detector Operation and Experimental Setup}

 A photograph of the detector mounted in its light-tight copper holder is shown in Fig.~\ref{fig:HVeV} (left).
-The detector consisted of an instrumented 1\,cm\,$\times$\,1\,cm\,$\times$\,0.4\,cm Si chip clamped between two printed circuit boards (PCBs).
-The detector top surface was instrumented with two QET arrays.
-Each of these arrays formed a single readout channel.
+The detector consists of an instrumented 1\,cm\,$\times$\,1\,cm\,$\times$\,0.4\,cm Si chip clamped between two printed circuit boards (PCBs).
+The detector top surface is instrumented with two QET arrays.
+Each of these arrays forms a single readout channel.
 The outer channel frames the inner one to provide event-position information.
 The two sensors are arranged to provide equal-area coverage of the inner and outer portion of the detector as shown in the right side of Fig.~\ref{fig:HVeV}.
 An electric field of $0-625$~V/cm was set across the detector by maintaining the QET face at ground and biasing an Al grid on the detector face opposed to the instrumented one.

 For this work, we generally operated the TESs between 30\% and 45\% of R$_n$, slightly below the midpoint of the transition regions in order to maximize the dynamic range of the detector.
 The signal currents were read out using Superconducting Quantum Interference Device (SQUID) amplifiers operated in a flux-locked feedback loop.
-The output signals were digitized with a NI PCIe-6374 DAQ, with a 1.51~MHz sampling frequency.
+Figure~\ref{fig:circuit} shows a scheme of the readout circuit, which will be also referred later in the following section.
+The output signals were digitized with a 16-bit National Instruments PCIe-6374 DAQ, with a 1.51~MHz sampling frequency.
 The signals were digitized continuously with triggering and pulse analysis performed offline.

-We operated this detector at $\sim 50$~mK in a Vericold Adiabatic Demagnetization Refrigerator (ADR) both at Northwestern University (Evanston, IL) and at the Triangle Universities Nuclear Laboratory (Durham, NC).
+We operated this detector at $\sim 50$~mK in a Vericold Adiabatic Demagnetization Refrigerator (ADR)~\cite{Hong:2020} both at Northwestern University (Evanston, IL) and at the Triangle Universities Nuclear Laboratory (Durham, NC).
 During each of the $\sim$1-month-long data taking periods, the ADR was cooled down daily from 4~K to the working temperature.
-Therefore, the detector working point was set everyday and daily calibrations were required.
+The detector's working point was set everyday and daily calibrations were required.